Configure how Liberator handles HTTPS connections

 -

-Review the default HTTPS port and interface.
-See Configuring the HTTPS port and Configuring the HTTPS interface.
+Configure the HTTPS port number (default 18081).
+See Configuring the HTTPS port number.

 -